How Borderline Personality Disorder Can Affect A Person's Relationships With Others

 If you've ever been in a long-term relationship, you know that maintaining a meaningful connection can be challenging even in the best of times.
 Preserving bonds with family, friends, and romantic partners may seem downright daunting when you add feelings, emotions, and the occasional disagreement to daily commitments, logistics, and unforeseen circumstances.

-This article will discuss common signs and symptoms of BPD, how the disorder develops, and common co-occurring conditions.
+This article will discuss common signs and symptoms of borderline personality disorder, how a borderline personality develops, and common co-occurring conditions.
 We'll also cover how BPD affects relationships, as well as treatment options for individuals and couples.

 Understanding BPD: History, definition, and statistics